 The bit of information was invented at Bell Labs.
 One binary code for all, whose electronic signals are amplified by the transistor — on and off, expressed as a 1 or 0.
 He loves me, he loves me not.
 He loves me and we are one.
 If he does not, we are two.
 Two ones.
 When he is lost, he becomes zero.
 The addition of not.

 The Bell Labs Holmdel Complex was completed in 1962, one year after the death of its architect Eero Saarinen.
 Entirely mirrored, the building reflects its pastoral environs perfectly, mapping them onto its modernist grid.
 The transistor, the laser, and the very ones and zeroes of information theory are among the many breakthroughs that came from the two million square feet of mind space inside.

 In 1984, the Bell System was first broken up, and subsequently downsized as the nature of scientific research adapted to corporate needs.
 Bell had ushered in the age of information; the building was abandoned and nearly demolished.
 The walls resonated, the whiteboards still bearing formulas and the switchboards numbered by hand.
-In August 2016, the building was being revitalized as multi-purpose space by Somerset Partners — now, Bell Works.
+In August 2016, the building was being revitalized as multi-purpose space by Somerset Development -- now, Bell Works.

 In her work across media, Sarah Meyohas (French-American, born 1991) uses networks of information, power, value, and communication.
 Most spaces are shaped by the flow of desire through matrices of thought; this is the site of her work.

-Her 2015 cryptocurrency Bitchcoin and recent Stock Performance at 303 Gallery in New York have been featured in The New York Times, Time Magazine, Wired, Vice, Fortune, Artspace, and The Atlantic, and has appeared on CNBC, PBS, and CBC.
+Her 2015 cryptocurrency Bitchcoin and recent Stock Performance at 303 Gallery in New York have been featured in The New York Times, Time Magazine, Wired, Vice, Fortune, Nowness, Artspace, and The Atlantic, and she has appeared on CNBC, PBS, and CBC.
 She recently been selected for the Forbes 30 Under 30 list.